Improving the Reorder Rate on QCommerce

 OBJECTIVE

-Increase the Reorder flow usage rate by addressing the gaps in user experience.
+Increase the Reorder flow usage rate by addressing the gaps in the user experience.

 02